Prevent Zero Day Attacks

 Changes in the database could be, for example, changed posts and pages with which hackers can distribute malicious code or play out advertisements.
 Changes are more difficult to reliably record here, so we recommend that you simply install an intact backup of the database after a successful hacking attack.

 File changes, on the other hand, are easier to monitor.
-Above all, modified .php or .htaccess files – without an update being installed – are a strong warning signal for a hacking attack.
+Especially changed .php or .htaccess files – without an update being applied – are a strong warning signal for a hacking attack.

-For some customers, we therefore use a script that regularly monitors the WordPress directory for file changes – for example every 15 minutes.
+For some customers, we therefore use a script that regularly – for example every 15 minutes – monitors the WordPress directory for file changes.

 If changes are detected, an e-mail with a list of changed files is sent.
 In this way, the number and time of the affected files can be effectively limited.